 You will also have the opportunity to take part in residential study weekends, which provide real added value to your overall study experience.

-You will study entirely online, from anywhere in the UK, through the UHI virtual learning environment (VLE) with support from your tutors via email, Skype and online discussions.
+You will have support from your tutors via email, Skype and online discussions.
 The course is also available for international enrolment.

 Number of hours per week indicates the total number of hours you should dedicate to the course, which includes time spent in lectures and your own time spent on individual study and research.

 For students normally domiciled in Scotland or the European Union/EEA (outside of the UK) and with a term time address in Scotland, the following fees apply:

 |Part-time (structured) (3 x 20 credit modules) per year||